Definition of transportation:

 2. Railway Transport

-3. Inland river and Marine Transport
+3. Inland River and Marine Transport

-River transport is commonly used in several countries especially in Asia.
-This system can be slow and it commonly non-refrigerated motorized country boat may be used for the transportation of the fresh horticultural crops.
-Marine transport of horticultural crops has increased significantly all over the world because of low cost compared to any Transport.
+River transport is commonly used in several countries, especially in Asia.
+However, this system can be slow, and commonly, the non-refrigerated motorized country boats may be used to transport the fresh horticultural crops.
+Marine transport of horticultural crops has increased significantly worldwide because of low cost compared to any Transport.

 4. Air Transport

 All exported horticultural crops from Bangladesh to Europe and the Gulf states are done by air.
 Perishable crops shipped from Bangladesh by air are very poorly handled.
-Most of these crop are not pre-cooled nor refrigerated before shipping and airport and planes do not provide any refrigeration system.
+Most of these crops are not pre-cooled nor refrigerated before shipping, and airports and planes do not provide any refrigeration system.

 Points to be considered during transport

-1. Refrigerated capacity of the container should be adequate.
+- The refrigerant capacity of the container should be adequate.

-2. The vehicle and load should pre-cool before loading.
+- The vehicle and load should pre-cool before loading.

-3. Good air circulation is required to maintain temperature uniformity to avoid the buildup of hot spots and the accumulation of gases such as carbon dioxide and ethylene.
+- Good air circulation is required to maintain temperature uniformity to avoid the buildup of hot spots and the accumulation of gases such as carbon dioxide and ethylene.